Context

 Schooling is compulsory for children between the ages of 7 and 15.
 However, it has been noted that many children drop out of school without completing grades 11 and 12.
 A survey showed that the four main reasons for dropping out are: lack of family resources, the need to find a job to support families, failure at school and early pregnancies.

 Despite 20 years of democratic rule, the reality is that most black children, especially in the townships, continue to receive a poor quality education – condemning them to stagnate in the lower class of South African society where poverty and unemployment are the norm.
-Indeed, low quality education is not sufficient to develop the capacities to eventually access good job opportunities, but rather deprives them of access to dignified employment and undermines their own self-esteem.
+Indeed, a poor-quality education denies young people access to a dignified future and negatively affects their self-esteem.

 Our action

-Our programs aim to limit the consequences of HIV/AIDS and poverty in the lives of the young participants, to alleviate their moral distress, to enable them to better cope with daily life and to open up more serene prospects for the future.
+FXB runs several after-school education and life skills development programs in slums around Johannesburg and Witbank.
+These communities are characterized by high rates of unemployment, crime, violence, and HIV infection.
+Many of the children who we support are orphans.
+Our programs aim to limit the consequences of HIV/AIDS and poverty in the lives of our young participants, ease their moral distress, enable them to better cope with daily life, and open up more promising prospects in the future.